PM Shehbaz announces hybrid duty: Govt officers to work three days online

 The Prime Minister praised citizens for their patience and support, noting that inflation had declined, the rupee remained stable, and electricity prices had decreased.
 “We will do our best to ensure that the burden on the people remains minimal,” he added.

-50 per cent of officials will work from offices, while the other 50 per cent work online.
+He further said that 50 per cent of all the officials will continue to work from offices, while the other 50 per cent will work online.
+The Higher Education Commission (HEC) will implement online classes for all educational institutions immediately for two months, he added.

 You May Also Like